tholok97/imt3005-project-cicd/README.md

 * Job-DSL plugin pipeline reference: <https://jenkinsci.github.io/job-dsl-plugin/#path/pipelineJob>
 * (Very) good video about Beaker-rspec: <https://www.youtube.com/watch?v=jEJmUQOlaDg>
 * Article about functional testing with Vagrant, OpenStack and Beaker: <http://my1.fr/blog/puppet-module-functional-testing-with-vagrant-openstack-and-beaker/>
-  * The bootscript in the above article points to a file that looks like this: <https://github.com/openstack/puppet-keystone/blob/master/spec/acceptance/nodesets/nodepool-xenial.yml>.
-It defines a Beaker node with no hyporvisor, and seems to make beaker use the host machine as it's testing machine (Might do testing like this).
+  * The boot script in the above article points to a file that looks like this: <https://github.com/openstack/puppet-keystone/blob/master/spec/acceptance/nodesets/nodepool-xenial.yml>.
+It defines a Beaker node with no hypervisor, and seems to make beaker use the host machine as it's testing machine (Might do testing like this).
 * OpenStack article from 2015 talking about their transition to testing their Puppet modules with Beaker: <http://specs.openstack.org/openstack-infra/infra-specs/specs/puppet-module-functional-testing.html>
 * OpenStack development CI docs page: <https://docs.openstack.org/puppet-openstack-guide/latest/contributor/ci.html>
 * Thread about committing changes from Jenkins: <https://stackoverflow.com/questions/38769976/is-it-possible-to-git-merge-push-using-jenkins-pipeline>
-* Article about creating a continious deployment pipeline with Jenkins and Go (not well written, but it worked): <https://blog.couchbase.com/create-continuous-deployment-pipeline-golang-jenkins/>
+* Article about creating a continuous deployment pipeline with Jenkins and Go (not well written, but it worked): <https://blog.couchbase.com/create-continuous-deployment-pipeline-golang-jenkins/>
 * Example of Jenkinsfile for control-repo: <https://github.com/raj-andy1/control-repo/blob/production/Jenkinsfile>
 * Article about deployment over ssh from pipeline: <https://medium.com/@weblab_tech/how-to-publish-artifacts-in-jenkins-f021b17fde71>
 * Best-practises for pipeline-plugin: <https://www.cloudbees.com/blog/top-10-best-practices-jenkins-pipeline-plugin>